KgaogeloMangwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display all the lines of a file starting with a letter
+ script to Replace all characters A and c from input to Z and e respectively.